 Energy distribution in the genome.
 Fig. 3(a) shows the sequence of energy values E(r) found in a segment of the E. coli genome for a specific transcription factor, the cAMP response protein (CRP) This "energy landscape" looks quite random, i.e., consecutive energy values are approximately uncorrelated.
-The distribution $W{dat}(E)$ of energies over the entire noncoding part of the E. coli genome is shown in fig. 3(b).
+The distribution $W{\text{dat}}(E)$ of energies over the entire noncoding part of the E. coli genome is shown in fig. 3(b).
 We can compare this with the distribution $W_0(E)$ obtained from a random sequence with the same nucleotide frequencies (i.e., from a scrambled genome).
-According to eq.
-(1), the binding energy E is then a sum of independent random variables $\epsilon_i$ , and its distribution becomes approximately Gaussian by the law of large numbers.
-Fig. 3(b) shows that the actual distribution $W{dat}(E)$ is indeed of the same form as $W_0(E)$ for most energies.
-However, a closer look at the low-energy tail of the distribution shows that there are significantly more strong binding sites than expected from a random sequence [14, 15, 16].
+The distribution $W_0(E)$ is approximately Gaussian as expected for a sum of independent random variables $\epsilon_i$ according to eq.
+(1).
+The actual distribution $W{\text{dat}}(E)$ is indeed of the same form as $W_0(E)$ for most energies.
+However, a closer look at the low-energy tail of the distribution shows that there are significantly more strong binding sites than expected from a random sequence [13, 14, 15].
 So at least some of them are there not by chance but for a reason.

 Search kinetics.
-All three thermodynamic modes of a factor molecule - free diffusion, unspecific binding, and specific binding - are important for the search kinetics towards a functional site [4, 5, 6].
+All three thermodynamic modes of a factor molecule free diffusion, unspecific binding, and specific binding - are important for the search kinetics towards a functional site [4, 5, 6].
 The unspecific attraction causes the transcription factor to be bound to DNA with a finite probability, i.e., a given molecule spends about equal amounts of time on and off the DNA backbone.
 Hence, the search process is a mixture of effectively one-dimensional diffusion along the DNA backbone and three-dimensional diffusion in the surrounding medium.
 This proves more efficient than purely one- or three-dimensional diffusion.
-In the 1D mode, the factor diffuses in a flat energy landscape if it is in
+In the 1D mode, the factor diffuses in a flat energy landscape if it is in the conformation of unspecific binding, or in the landscape E(r) if it is in the conformation of specific binding.
+In this way, it can sample the low-energy part of the landscape E(r) while avoiding its barriers.
+The main obstacles on its way to a functional site are spurious binding sites, which have a low energy E(r) by chance and act as traps.
+We lack a completely satisfactory picture of the search kinetics, which is an area of current research [13, 16].
+However, this process proves to be remarkably fast.
+Typical search times are less than a minute, i.e., substantially shorter than typical functional intervals in a cell cycle of at least minutes.
+Therefore, the regulatory effect of a site is related to its probability of binding a factor molecule at equilibrium, which can be evaluated by standard thermodynamics.

 Fig. 3.
-Transcription factor binding energies of the E. coli genome. (a) Energy "landscape" E(r) for specific binding of the CRP factor at 200 consecutive positions r in an intergenic region, with a binding site at position 59. (b) Count histogram $W{dat}(E)$ with energy bins of width 0.1 obtained from all intergenic regions, together with the distribution $W_0(E)$ for a random sequence (dashed line, shown with a 30 fold zoom into the region E < 14).
-From [16].
+Transcription factor binding energies of the E. coli genome. (a) Energy "landscape" E(r) for specific binding of the CRP factor at 200 consecutive positions r in an intergenic region, with a binding site at position 59. (b) Count histogram $W{\text{dat}}(E)$ with energy bins of width 0.1 obtained from all intergenic regions, together with the distribution $W_0(E)$ for a random sequence (dashed line, shown with a 30 fold zoom into the region E < 14).
+From [15].